-Hello and thanks for joining me in the fourth (and probably final for now) series about penetration testing!
+Hello and thanks for joining me in the fourth (and probably final for now) series about ethical hacking with penetration testing!
 Before jumping in, make sure you have read the first, second and third parts of this series.
 Then you will be ready for today’s installment, where we are going to put on our proverbial pirate costumes and loot our exploited machine for buried treasure and other goodies!

 Get a lay of the land

 In our last installment, we had just compromised a machine using the Shellshock vulnerability, and were sitting at a meterpreter prompt, indicating that this machine was ripe for exploration and/or looting.

 The first thing I like to do with a compromised machine is get a feel for what’s running on it, what the network configuration is like, and how I might be able to leave myself a backdoor for easier access next time.
 Typing help and hitting Enter is a good place to get started: